Property Management in London, Ontario: What Landlords Need to Know

 Bylaws and licensing requirements are growing.
 The City of London has introduced rental licensing requirements for certain property types.
 Keeping up with these obligations — inspections, fees, documentation — takes time and local knowledge.

 Vacancy rates fluctuate by neighbourhood.
 Rental demand and achievable rents vary significantly between Old South, Masonville, Byron, and downtown.
 A property manager with local market data can help you price correctly so you don't leave money on the table or sit vacant.
+See our tenant screening red flags guide for a look at how good managers evaluate applicants.

 How Much Does Property Management Cost in London, Ontario?